mdrodas/introsde/lab06/README.md

 **Introduction to Service Design and Engineering | University of Trento | [Webpage](https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-5 "Permalink to LAB06: CRUD RESTful Services (2)")**

 In its first installment, we have explored the principles behind the REST architectural style and how to create a simple read-only RESTful web service.
-In this module, we will deepen our understanding by implement a set of CRUD RESTful services for our Health Profile example.
+In this module, we will deepen our understanding by implement a set of CRUD RESTful services.

 ## Slides &amp; Code